top of page

 Spitfire restoration project:

-The Spitfire restoration project is a project to restore a Spitfire Mk IX that unfortunately crashed at an air show in May 2000 due to an engine failure.
-The FSAAFM has been tasked with managing the restoration project as well as generating funds, so that this beautiful warbird can be restored to her former glory.
+The Spitfire restoration project aims restore a Spitfire Mk IX that unfortunately crashed at an air show in May 2000 due to an engine failure.
+The FSAAFM has been tasked with managing the restoration project as well as generating funds so that this warbird can be restored to her former glory.

 More information available at https://spitfire-restoration.co.za/